johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 <!--\begin {pause}-->

-One Burkinabé theological educator —
+One Burkinabé theological educator
-:	examining a prototype Maize Plant Discipleship booklet, stated:
+:	— on examining a prototype Maize Plant Discipleship booklet, stated:

 >	*You are touching something that is not already existing.
 If we talk about evangelism, it may well be a new way of approaching evangelism, but we already have many methods of evangelism.
 But (a series of books focusing on) discipleship is ... really an innovative thing.*